stasmruz/Homeless-vs-unemployment/README.md

 ### Before You Begin:

-1. Created the repository for our project called `Homelessness-vs-unemployment`.
+1. Created the repository for our project called `Homelessness-vs-unemployment`

-2. Cloned the new repository to our computer(s).
+2. Cloned the new repository to our computer(s)

 3. Pushed the above changes to GitHub